Technical deep dive

 Basically it wraps all the HTTP request fields with some additional info, usable with next pipeline steps, namely:

-ClientID, which is deeply described in idenifiers.
+ClientID, which is deeply described in identifiers.
 Basically it's a unique, anonymous (by itself) identifier of a client, stored on the client side (for example using cookies) and used to identify the client across multiple requests.
 TheClientIDis later used to connect individual hits into proto-sessions and also for partitioning (in d8a cloud).PropertyID, which is a unique identifier of a property, as GA4 understands it.
-Other protocols are forced to use GA4 nomenclature, but are free to store the analogous indentifiers in this field (likeMatomousesidSite).
+Other protocols are forced to use GA4 nomenclature, but are free to store the analogous identifiers in this field (likeMatomousesidSite).
 Later pipeline steps configuration, use thePropertyIDto get the entities, that may be configured for given property, like:- table layout (single merged table or separate tables for sessions and events)

 - table columns